Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 3.B.3 The provider's products, services, and channels protect clients from harm.

-Providers should take care to ensure that their products, services and delivery channels protect clients from harm.
+Providers should take care to ensure that their products, services and distribution channels protect clients from harm.
 Some of the key areas to review to ensure they are aligned with best practices for client protection include:

 • Repayment schedules